AlejandroPqLz/nvidia-gpu-tensorflow/README.md

 #### 3.3 Build the container

-Before anything, you need to have change the username in the [devcontainer](./.devcontainer/devcontainer.json) to your username in the system, since the container will be created with the same user and group id as the one in the system.
+Before anything, you need to have changed the username in the [devcontainer](./.devcontainer/devcontainer.json) to your username in the system, since the container will be created with the same user and group id as the one in the system.

 ```json
 {